wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.3 =
+Collapse-O-Matic has been significantly advanced.
+Elements can now be grouped together.

 = 1.2 =
 Style has been updated for ultimate flexibility.
 Shorcode can now be written as `[expand title="title goes here" id="optional-id-goes-here" tag="optional-html-tag-goes-here"]content goes here[/expand]`.